GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

    ![](./23.png)

-1. Type **Microsoft.Bot.Builder.Azure.Blobs** and intall the package as shown in the image.
+1. Type **Microsoft.Bot.Builder.Azure.Blobs** and install the package as shown in the image.

    ![](./24.png)